yketa/cells/README.md

 It is possible to compile this library in a `singularity` container (with `sudo` privilege) with `make container.sif`.
 Package `cells` is then available through the `python` interpreter of the container with `./container.sif python -m cells` or `singularity exec container.sif python -m cells`.

-### Routines
+### Routines and modules

 There are two default routines to simulate vertex models: `run.py` runs and plots in real time a simulation of a vertex model, and `vm.py` runs and saves a simulation of a vertex model.
-These routines rely on modules `init.py` and `read.py`.
+These routines rely on modules `init.py`, `plot.py` and `read.py`.

 Module `init.py` defines functions to parse command line arguments and initialise vertex models as function of these arguments.
 A list of these arguments can be displayed with `python run.py -h` (respectively `python vm.py -h`) or `python -m cells.run -h` (respectively `python -m cells.vm -h`).

+Module `plot.py` defines functions to plot vertex models.

 Module `read.py` defines objects and functions to access and plot vertex model data.
 Executed as a routine, with a simulation file name as a command line argument, this prints `true` (respectively `false`) if the file is consistent (respectively not consistent).

 ### Additional scripts

-Script `movie.sh` is a quick tool to make movies and requires `read.py` and [`ffmpeg`](https://ffmpeg.org/download.html).
-Calling module `run.py` with command line argument `-m` will save displayed frames and make a movie from these frames when exited.
+Script `movie.sh` is a quick tool to make movies and requires `plot.py`, `read.py`, and [`ffmpeg`](https://ffmpeg.org/download.html).
+Calling module `run.py` with command line argument `-m` (or `-movie`) will save displayed frames and make a movie from these frames when exited.

 ### Examples

 ```
 python -m cells.run -abp -area -perimeter
+python -m cells.run -abp -area -perimeter -forces
-python -m cells.run -abp -area -perimeter -m
+python -m cells.run -abp -area -perimeter -forces -m
 python -m cells.run -out -area -periodic -N 12
 ```